OWASP/www-project-operational-technology-top-10/docs/related-documents.md

 ## Related OT standards

-- EU NIS Directive
+### EU NIS2 Directive

+- Technical and Organizational Aspects
+- Mandatory reporting of any incident that has a significant impact
+  - early warning within 24h, incident notifications in 72h, final report not alter than one month after the incident notification.
+That's gonna be fun.
+- high fines
+- authorities must be empowered to audit essential entities
+- give an overview of a company's obligations, is this targeted against vendors, integrators or operators?

-- EU Cyber Resilience Act
+### EU Cyber Resilience Act

+- boundaries conditions for the development of secure products with digital elements
+- essential requirements, vulnerability handling process

-- NIST SP800-82
+### NIST SP800-82

-- IEC 62443
+### IEC 62443

+Series of standards, e.g.,

 - IEC 62443-2-1: Establish IACS Security Program
 - IEC 62443-2-4: Integration and Maintenance Requirements
 - IEC 62443-3-2: Security Levels for Zones and Conduits
 - IEC 62443-3-3: System Security Requirements
 - IEC 62443-4-1: Product Development Requirements
 - IEC 62443-4-2: Technical Security Requirements